LayerLapse Logo

 • Fully open-source firmware (customize if you want)

-• Extra GPIO pin (use it however you want, control a servo or connect a bluetooth trigger to use your phone to capture timelapses!)
+• Extra GPIO pin (use it however you want, control a servo or connect a bluetooth trigger to use your phone to capture timelapses, full freedom)

 📦 What’s Included